BeemerJ/Mossy-CDDA-Configs/README.md

 # mossmans-cdda-configs
-Keybindings and Options I like to use...
+Keybindings (and Mousebindings) plus Options I like to use...
 > Try the Dev.
 Branch for more up-to-date configs.

-Meant to be played with a Mouse as well, though there's no side-button support (yet).

 ### Plans:

 * Cheat Sheet
+* 5 Button Mouse Support